Fludiazepam

-Fludiazepam, marketed under the brand name Erispan (エリスパン) is a potent benzodiazepine and 2ʹ-fluoro derivative of diazepam, originally developed by Hoffman-La Roche in the 1960s.
+Fludiazepam, marketed under the brand name Erispan (エリスパン) is a potent benzodiazepine and 2ʹ-fluoro derivative of diazepam, originally developed by Hoffmann-La Roche in the 1960s.
 It is marketed in Japan and Taiwan.
 It exerts its pharmacological properties via enhancement of GABAergic inhibition.
 Fludiazepam has 4 times more binding affinity for benzodiazepine receptors than diazepam.
 It possesses anxiolytic, anticonvulsant, sedative, hypnotic and skeletal muscle relaxant properties.
 Fludiazepam has been used recreationally.